arbitor

 Only changed resources refresh.
 Skip the 247 you didn't touch.

-Two engineers, disjoint resources, both succeed.
+Two engineers, a shared state, disjoint resources, both succeed.
 Same-resource conflicts surface immediately.

 Upstream protection